milos-ljubinkovic/milos-ljubinkovic.github.io/_posts/2023-11-01-atlas-connection.md

 ## Monitoring

-While we made sure through the trust policy that only the lambda role can assume the mongo role we can also add some monitoring just to make sure.
+While we made sure that only the lambda role and database admins can assume the **MongoConnectionRole** we can also add some monitoring just to make sure.

 We can use AWS CloudTrail for this, as it allows us to log all AssumeRole and similar events.
-Just create a new trail [here](https://eu-west-1.console.aws.amazon.com/cloudtrail/home?region=eu-west-1#/create) and make sure you enable CloudWatch logs for better readability through the CW tools instead of reading raw files on S3.[^3]
+Just create a new trail [here](https://eu-west-1.console.aws.amazon.com/cloudtrail/home?region=eu-west-1#/create) and make sure you enable CloudWatch logs for better readability through the CloudWatch tools instead of reading raw files on S3.[^3]

-After creating the trail and several minutes of operation we can check and see if it's working through the CloudWatch Logs Insights feature.
+After creating the trail and several minutes of operation we can check and see if everything's working using the CloudWatch Logs Insights.

  Use the following query on the CloudWatch log group you created together with the trail.
-Just plug into the query the name of the mongo connection role:
+Just plug the full ARN of the role into the query:

 ```
 fields @timestamp,